Ikayherce/guess_the_ai_prompt/README.md

 Modal window at the end of game with two buttons: one refreshing the page to start again and one to stop playing, which directs to google.

 ### Design
-The basic design of the game is simple and has been chosen to be as clear as user friendly as possible.
+The basic design of the game is simple and has been chosen to be as clear and as user friendly as possible.
 The image is in the center below the main header, and below the image are the answers to choose from.
 Below the answers are the score and incorrect answers.

 #### Choice of color palette
 I wanted something colorful and trendy for the background, but at the same time gentle to the eye and not too distracting, since the images are supposed to be the centre of attention.
 That's why I went with a pastel blue, pink, purple gradient and a white font.
 The color of the button changes while hovering, but in colors included in the base of the gradient.